MrJambix/Ethyrial_Addon/README.md

 4. If you did not save your back up then simply head to Steam > Right Click Ethyrial> Properties > Verify Game Integrity.
 The Game will give you it's original Game.DLL

-# **ROAD MAP**

-1. Populate and Update Threat Data
-Data Collection: Implement logic to calculate and update threat levels.
-This will likely involve monitoring player actions, enemy reactions, and other in-game events that influence threat.
-Update threatTrackerEntries: Whenever there's a change in threat levels, update the threatTrackerEntries list accordingly.
-This could mean adding new entries, updating existing ones, or removing entries if an entity is no longer relevant.

-2. Draw the Threat Meter in the Game UI
-Invoke DrawThreatMeter: Ensure that DrawThreatMeter is called in the appropriate context, typically within the game's update loop or in response to specific events that require the UI to be refreshed.
-UI Placement: Decide where and when the threat meter should be displayed in the game.

-3. Testing and Balancing
-Functional Testing: Test the threat meter in various game scenarios to ensure it's working as expected.
-Check if the threat levels are accurately reflected and if the UI updates correctly.
-User Experience: Consider the player's perspective.
-Is the threat meter easy to understand and use?
-Does it add to the gameplay experience?
-Performance Considerations: Monitor the performance impact of your threat meter, especially if it involves complex calculations or frequent UI updates.

-4. Advanced Features and Polish
-Visual Enhancements: Depending on your game's style, consider adding animations, colors, or icons to make the threat meter more visually appealing and informative.
-Customization Options: provide options for players to customize the threat meter's appearance or behavior.

-5. Documentation and Comments
-Code Documentation: for future maintenance or if other developers work on your code.
-Player Guidance: include tutorials or tooltips in your game to help players understand the threat meter.

-6. Gather Feedback
-Playtesting: Have others playtest your game.
-Gather feedback on the threat meter's functionality and its impact on the gameplay experience.

 # **Version 2.1**
 ## Changelog